tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 one server, and that these never switch roles.
 If this assumption is violated, then the security properties of TLS are severely weakened.

-As discussed in {{use-cases}}, there are use cases where it is desirable for multiple clients or multiple servers to share a PSK.
+As discussed in {{use-cases}}, there are use cases where multiple clients or multiple servers to share a PSK.
 If this is done naively by having all members share a common key, then TLS only authenticates the entire group, and the security of the overall system is inherently rather brittle.
 There are a number of obvious weaknesses here:

 1. Any group member can impersonate any other group member.
-2. If a group member is compromised, then the attacker can impersonate any group member (this follows from property (1)).
+2. If PSK with DH is used, then a group member that actively MITM the handshakes and the following traffic can eavesdrop or modify the traffic.
-3. If PSK without DH is used, then compromise of any group member allows the attacker to passively read all traffic.
+3. If PSK without DH is used, then any group member can passively read all traffic.
+4. If a group member is compromised, then the attacker can perform all the above.

-In addition to these, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways, as detailed below.
+5. A malicious non-member can reroute handshakes between honest group members to connect them in unintended ways, as detailed below.
 (Note that this class of attack is not possible if each member uses the SNI extension {{!RFC6066}} and terminates the connection on mismatch.
 See {{Selfie}} for details.)

+In addition to these, sharing a PSK across nodes negatively affects deployments since:
+- Revocation of individual group members is not possible without changing the authentication key for all members.
+- Network activity logging becomes less useful as messages can only be tied to the group and not individual members (or pair of members).

 Let the group of peers who know the key be `A`, `B`, and `C`.
 The attack proceeds as follows: